 Due to stipulations beyond our control, UK and Republic of Ireland visas will only be issued to students enrolled full-time in on-campus courses up to and during the semester immediately prior to the placement.
 (NOTE: visa and immigration policies are all subject to change, on short notice, during the Covid-19 era.
 Watch for updates and track closely with your advisors.)
 Unfortunately, part-time and online students are not eligible to intern in Belfast, London, or Dublin.
+Additionally, students aged 35 years or older are unable to participate in any field opportunities abroad due to restrictions by our visa partners, BUNAC.
 For additional details about visa restrictions, please review the:

 Field Placement Locations and Descriptions

-The CSW International Programs is happy to have established partnerships with social work and social welfare agencies around the world.
-These agencies offer a variety of services to different service-user populations, providing a range of internship opportunities for CSW students.
+The CSW International Programs is happy to have established partnerships with social work and social welfare agencies worldwide.
+These agencies offer various services to different service-user populations, providing a range of internship opportunities for CSW students.
 Interns work with local agency staff and supervisors to get hands-on experience to learn how social welfare services are interpreted and provided abroad.
-Each of our agency partners also provide a unique cultural experience and immersion opportunity.
+Each of our agency partners also provides a unique cultural experience and immersion opportunity.